Assistance programs in Phoenix and Maricopa County.

 Social services and Family Services Centers - Maricopa County residents have almost 20 different locations that they can stop by at to apply for social services and emergency financial help.
 Services can help pay bills, rent, and help people meet other basic needs.
 Most of the centers can also offer case management, counseling, and referrals as well.
 Read more on how to get help from the emergency assistance in the greater Phoenix area.

-Phoenix Indian Center Rent and Mortgage Assistance - 4520 N Central Ave Ste 250, (602) 264-6768.
+Phoenix Indian Center Rent and Mortgage Assistance is operated from 4520 N Central Ave Ste 250.
+Call (602) 264-6768.
 This non-profit may be able to assist with one month past due on mortgage or rent.